tardate/LittleArduinoProjects/Electronics101/BME280/Module3V/README.md

 ["1-10pcs BME280 BMP280 5V 3.3V Digital Sensor Temperature Humidity Barometric Pressure Module I2C SPI for Arduino" (aliexpress seller listing)](https://www.aliexpress.com/item/1005008511564094.html)
 for SG$3.72 (Jan-2026).

+See [LEAP#829 BME280 5V Module](../Module5V/) for notes on the 5V version of the module.

 ### About the BME280

 The BME280 is as combined digital humidity, pressure and temperature sensor based on proven sensing principles.
 Its small dimensions and low power consumption allow the implementation in battery driven devices such as handsets, GPS modules or watches.